bl1zzardx/hivprogression/README.md

-# hivprogression
+# HIV Progression

-This is a joint project of four students on a past kaggle challenge.
+This is a joint project of four students on a [past kaggle challenge](https://www.kaggle.com/competitions/hivprogression/overview).
 This has been worked on in the course of the peer-seminar @ AAU Klagenfurt.